FlexyTools/Flexy.Docs/Framework/Flexy.GameFlow/ScriptingApi/Service_GameFlow.md

 ## Description

+Inherits from: GameStage

-Entry point into GameFlow
+Entry point into GameFlow and Root node of FlowGraph
-It initializes FlowLibrary and creates FlowGraph with RootState
-And allows to find State Openers in library
+It initializes FlowLibrary and creates FlowGraph inserting self as RootNode Allows to find State Openers in library
-Opener is small record struct that know open signature of state

 ## Component